 After the release of Java 13 on 17 September, 2019 and completing the six-month cycle, Java 14 version was released on 17 March 2020.
 We can download Java 14 from here.
 Here we will talk about Java 14 Features.

-Some of the features in Java 14 are in ‘Preview’ Stage, while others finalized by Oracle community.
+Some of the Java 14 Features are in ‘Preview’ Stage, while others finalized by Oracle community.
 One of the popular feature ‘Switch Expressions’ which was a Preview feature is now approved in Java 14.
-We will discuss in detail about all of them in this article.
+We will discuss in detail about all the Java 14 Features in this article.

 Java 14 Features

 As a developer, we have following new features which are added in Java 14.

 2. Switch Expressions

 4. Helpful NullPointerExceptions